aethryva/MOISSCode/README.md

   </p>
 </p>

-> **⚠️ RESEARCH USE ONLY** — MOISSCode is a research prototype.
+> **⚠️ RESEARCH USE ONLY** <br> MOISSCode is a research prototype.
 It is **NOT** approved by FDA, CDSCO, or any regulatory body for clinical decision-making.
 Do not use MOISSCode output to make real patient care decisions.
 Aethryva Deeptech accepts no liability for clinical outcomes.

 ---